 Men’s and Women’s Versions

-Some climbing shoe styles, like the La Sportiva Tarantulace, come in both a men’s and women’s version.
+Some climbing shoe styles, like the La Sportiva Tarantulace, come in both men’s and women’s versions.
 Generally, men’s versions are a bit wider and higher volume than women’s versions.
 Sometimes, men’s versions also feature harder and stiffer rubber compounds than women’s.